Eroica-cpp/DistSearch/notes/LZD_log.md

 But after that it only crawlled few webpages in every iteration.
 This is an indicator that SZU have been fully crawlled.
 Every page in SZU has been crawlled.

 ##### !IMPORTANT!
 I am skeptical about this.
-I think the action described above --- "I stopped the crawler, cleaned the out-of-szu.edu.cn data of the crawlers by:  "
-might have causes other changes, perhaps filtering out some SZU urls, thus causing the crawler cannot find any outlinks.
+I think the action described above --- "I stopped the crawler, cleaned the out-of-szu.edu.cn data of the crawlers" might have caused other changes, perhaps filtering out some SZU urls, thus causing the crawler cannot find any outlinks.
 So I started another brand-new crawlling: $NUTCH/SZU_Crawl_2, using the corrected configuration described above, because a new crawlling is more "pure" than the previous one and is unaffected by the potential side-effect of "mergedb", "mergelinkdb".